 Security Business Capital’s Invoice Factoring Services

 While access to traditional lending has improved in recent years, it is still difficult for many small businesses to secure funding.
 Even if the funding is available, the extended wait times for funding, strict requirements and added debt do not make traditional lending the most ideal option.
-Invoice factoring, on the other hand, is a cash solution that provides financial stability for long-term growth.
+Invoice factoring is a cash solution that provides financial stability for long-term growth.

 One of the oldest forms of business funding, invoice factoring, allows you to use outstanding invoices to generate cash quickly.
 To get started, your business sells its accounts receivable to a factoring company at a discount.
 The factoring company then quickly advances the capital you need against your unpaid accounts receivable.
 This cash solution is a very attractive option because your business is simply being given money it has already earned, allowing you to avoid taking on new debt.

 Security Business Capital has built an experienced and dedicated team of individuals with years of expertise in providing flexible cash flow solutions that help businesses thrive.
 Oil and gas services, temp staffing, manufacturing & distribution, and transportation are just a few of the business types that use Security Business Capital’s invoice factoring services.
 To learn more about how services work, get in touch with us today for a free quote or consultation.